 Funded Research Trip to the Historical Archives of the European Union, Florence

-Following on from the success of our anniversary year, we are delighted to offer a scholarship for a PhD student or Early-Career researcher to visit the Historical Archives of the European Union (HAEU) in Florence for 5-10 working days and conduct archival research (of the applicant's choice).
+In partnership with the James Madison Charitable Trust, we are delighted to offer a scholarship for a PhD student or Early-Career researcher to visit the Historical Archives of the European Union (HAEU) in Florence for 5-10 working days and conduct archival research.

-The successful applicant will be expected to submit a paper or panel proposal based on the research that they conduct at the archives for the UACES Annual Conference taking place in Lisbon in 2019 (the call for papers will open in October 2018).
+The successful applicant will be expected to submit a paper or panel proposal based on the research that they conduct at the archives for the UACES Annual Conference taking place in 2021 (the call for papers will open in October 2020).

 Generous funding of £1300 is on offer for the successful applicant. £1000 is to cover travel, accommodation and subsistence whilst in Florence, £300 is to cover costs for attending the UACES Annual Conference in 2021, taking place in the famous UK maritime city and Beatles hometown, Liverpool.

 Submit your Application

 In order to apply for funding, email admin [at] uaces.org with your CV and a covering letter of no more than 2 pages outlining:

 - The area you are currently researching

-- How a visit to the HAEU could benefit your resarch
+- How a visit to the HAEU could benefit your research

-If you have any queries about the funding please contact Emily Linnemann (elinnemann [at] uaces.org).
+If you have any queries about the funding please contact (admin [at] uaces.org).

-'Using Archives for Historical Research on the EU' - N. Pieres Ludlow (London School of Economics and Political Science)
+'Using Archives for Historical Research on the EU' - N. Piers Ludlow (London School of Economics and Political Science)

-Find out more about how archival work could aid your research on contemporary Europe (NB: if you jump ahead, the audio may take some moments to load):
+Find out more about how archival work could aid your research on contemporary Europe:

 This talk was recorded at the 'Europe in the Archives, Europe in the Future' conference (Florence, 12 October 2017).
 Download audio to listen later.